 Is your garden bursting with tomatoes and peppers?
 Or do the mounds of colorful veggies at the farmers market make you go weak in the knees, crying out for creativity in the kitchen?
 The Pyrenees hear you and are answering your call.

-Piperade is a mixture of onions, peppers, tomatoes, and a chili called Piment d’Espelette, which is AOC designated.
-It’s the secret ingredient that separates piperade from the sausage with peppers and onions on your Italian takeout menu.
+Piperade is a mixture of onions, peppers, tomatoes, and a chili called Piment d’Espelette, the secret ingredient that separates piperade from the sausage with peppers and onions on your Italian takeout menu.
+It is excellent topped with paoched eggs, or as a topping for scrambled eggs.
+Piperade also serves as a tasty garnish for grilled chicken or fish.

 There are dozens of recipes for piperade on the internet.
 Julia Child has one, too, but it is not truly Basquaise (shocking!).
 The one we use, which is both authentic and simple to prepare, is from the French cooking magazine Cuisine Actuelle.
 (Don’t worry; we translated it for you.)